 1. Team Mats

-2. Team Captain and Daily Helper
+2. Daily Helper and Team Captain

 3. Carpet Seating

-On the wall next to our carpet area I have table signs.
+On the wall next to our carpet area I had table signs.
 Students sit in the correct row for their table.
 I organize it even further by having the number 1’s (from the team mats) sit closest to the wall, #2’s next to them, then #3’s and #4’s sit on the edge of the carpet.

 My campus was trained on this model before I got there, so this may not be specifically how it is supposed to be used.
-But it’s what works for me!
+But it’s what worked for me!

-C-Conversation (what voice level student’s should be at)
+C-Conversation (what voice level students should be at)